thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 ### Offices list widget

 Next, we will add a widget to display the list of offices in the selected building.
-It will be a table that, in addition to listing the offices, will show information about which floor the office is located on and the contact person&#39;s phone number.
+It will be a table that, in addition to listing the offices, displays the floor each office is located on and the contact person&#39;s phone number.

 #### Adding the necessary attributes

 Information about the floor and the contact phone number should be added as attributes for each office.
-Additionally, as attributes, we will add information such as the office manager&#39;s first and last name, physical address, and office email, which we will use later in another widget.
+Additionally, as attributes, we will add information such as the office manager&#39;s first and last name, physical address, and office email, which will be used later in another widget.

 {% include images-gallery.html imageCollection="adding-office-attributes-1" showListImageTitles="true" %}

-- Similarly, add the attributes "phone", "email", "address", and "officeManager".
+- Similarly, add the "phone", "email", "address", and "officeManager" attributes.

 After adding these attributes for both offices, your attributes list for each office should look like this: